Der-Zauberer/ServerSystemPlugin/README.md

       text: to this server!
       color: dark_green
 ```
-You can use the colors codes listet in the [Minecraft Wiki](https://minecraft.gamepedia.com/Formatting_codes#Color_codes "Color Codes").
+You can use the colors codes listed in the [Minecraft Wiki](https://minecraft.gamepedia.com/Formatting_codes#Color_codes "Color Codes").

 ### Lobby
 You can set the lobby as main world of teh server.
 You can go back by `/lobby` if you have this enabled and if a user is connecting to the server, he will be spawn at the lobby world.